sustainlab-group/mapillarygcn/README.md

 python .py --model=resnet34 --label=pov --lr=1e-4 --batch_size=256 --pretrained
 ```

-**Cluster-wise GCN Learning**
-To train the cluster-wise GCN learning model from the paper, seee the example commands below.
-You can specify flags for how you want to represent the nodes (V) or edges (A).

 > 📋Describe how to train the models, with example commands on how to train the models in your paper, including the full training procedure and appropriate hyperparameters.

 ## Evaluation